 Low humidity affects our health negatively.
 Some of the effects are:

-- Low humidity stress the lungs
+- It can stress the lungs

-- Risk of respiratory infections
+- It can increase your risk of respiratory infections

-- It causes skin dryness
+- It can cause dry skin

-- It causes eye irritation
+- It can cause eye irritation

 Stress the lungs

 Low humidity stresses the lungs.
 When the air is dry, only a small amount of oxygen is contained in the air.
 You need oxygen to survive.
 When your body gets less oxygen during each breath, you must breathe deeper and heavier.
 Over time, this process stresses the lungs and can lead to health complications.

 Low humidity leads to eye irritation.
 People who are in areas with low humidity are prone to frequent blinking.
 The more often you blink, the more moisture is removed from your eyes.
 The dirt and dust found in areas of low humidity only make the problem worse.
 As you find yourself frequently rubbing your eyes, the problem worsens and the cycle repeats.

 Low humidity contributes to dehydration because the body is forced to use other fluids to make up for water lost in the air and atmosphere.
 As a result, people tend to get thirstier and drink more water in places with low humidity.